 Don’t leave it until the last minute to breathe either.
 Establish a deep breathing relaxation practice well before your presentation and stick to it

-Breathe out through your mouth softly pursing your lips to the count of five.
+– Breathe out through your mouth, softly pursing your lips to the count of eight.

-Do five rounds of breathing in and out to a slow count of 5.
+Do five rounds of breathing in and out like this.
 Focus on keeping your shoulders, stomach and legs relaxed.
 If your face or jaw feels tight then relax that too.

 12. Please smile